Ted Albrecht

-Theodore Carl Albrecht (born October 8, 1954) is an American former professional football player who was an offensive tackle for five seasons for the Chicago Bears of the National Football League (NFL).
-He played college football for the California Golden Bears.
-Albrecht currently serves as an analyst for Northwestern University football broadcasts on WGN (AM) radio.
+Theodore Carl Albrecht (born October 8, 1954) is an American former professional football player who was an offensive tackle for six seasons (1977-1982) for the Chicago Bears of the National Football League (NFL).
+He played college football for the California Golden Bears 1973-1976.
+Albrecht currently serves as a color analyst for Northwestern University football broadcasts on WGN (AM) radio.